 Similar to many other freedom seekers, Thomas Sims' path to emancipation took many years and several attempts.
 Born enslaved in Georgia, Sims escaped bondage by hiding on a ship headed to Boston.
 A few weeks after his self-liberation, authorities captured Sims under the Fugitive Slave Law and returned him to slavery.
-After living several more years enslaved and being sold across the South, Sims permanently achieved freedom during the Civil War by escaping north in a 'dug-out boat.'
+After living several more years enslaved and being sold across the South, Sims permanently achieved freedom during the American Civil War by escaping north in a 'dug-out boat.'

 Explore the story map below to learn about Thomas Sims' journey to freedom.
 Click "Get Started" to enter the map.
 To read more about each point, click "More" or scroll down to view the map, historical images, and accompanying text.
 To navigate between the points, please use the "Next Stop" button at the bottom of the slides or the arrows on either side of the main image.
 To view a larger version of the main image depicted below the map, click on the image.

 c.
 1830s - 1902

 Learn about Thomas Sims' long journey to freedom.